I know of many travel writers that go on a trip without an

 In addition, with most assignments you will get paid for writing the articles for magazines.
 This helps to offset travel costs, too.

-If you travel to a place without assignments, you will find it harder to get motivated to pitch story ideas after you return.
+If you travel to a destination without assignments, you'll find it harder to get motivated to pitch story ideas after you return.
 The trip is over and so is the excitement.

 If you only have a few vague story